cubeapm/docs/docs/http-apis/dashboards.md

 ## Panels

 Panels can be managed individually after a dashboard is created.
+To read existing panels, use [Get Dashboards](#get-dashboards) with a dashboard `id` — there is no separate panels `GET` endpoint.

 ### Panel Object